 But where was I?
 Oh right, caramel!
 Bottom line: I like it salted!

-I salt my caramel sauce with sea salt flakes.
-You can also use ordinary table salt, but I like to use sea salt because it’s easier to dissolve into the caramel (like kosher salt, which you can also use!).
-However, if you do decide to use table salt, only use about ¼ teaspoon or something.
+I know there are sea salt flakes in the photos, but I actually salted this caramel with ordinary table salt.
+You can sue whatever salt you happen to have on hand.
+Just bear in mind that, if you decide to use a courser grained salt, you need to use a little more salt to get the same amount of saltiness.
 Because of it’s finer salt crystals, 1 teaspoon of table salt is actually a lot more salt than 1 teaspoon of sea salt or kosher salt, because the smaller crystals pack together much closer.
 I know some home bakers like to salt their caramel sauce by simply using salted butter, but I prefer to be in complete control of how much salt I add, so I usually use unsalted butter for everything.

 Plus, there’s really not enough butter in my recipe to properly salt it this way!
 Only two tablespoons.
 Not really that much.
 I like to add butter to my caramel sauce, because fat carries flavor, but if you add too much the caramel becomes a bit too greasy, in my opinion.
 However, used in small quantities, the butter gives the caramel a delicious texture and flavor!